How to contribute

 Before submitting, please familiarize yourself with the style, scope, and timeliness of Flow by reading a number of our current columns.
 Centering your argument around a specific media text (or group of texts) is always encouraged – it makes your point that much more compelling.

 Submissions are accepted continuously, and are evaluated as they arrive.
-For more information or to submit a query, please contact the journal’s Co-Managing Editors, Lesley Willard and Cameron Lindsay.
+For more information or to submit a query, please contact the journal’s Co-Managing Editors, Selena Dickey and Kate Cronin.

 3) Become a Columnist